dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 kubectl apply -f myappconfig.yaml
 ```

-You can use the Dapr CLI to list the Configuration resources.
+You can use the Dapr CLI to list the Configuration resources for applications.

 ```bash
 dapr configurations -k